blommegard/Avanza-Export/README.md

 # Avanza Export

-A lambda function to export the total own capital from Avanza to Goosle Spreadsheet.
+A lambda function to export the total own capital from Avanza to Google Spreadsheet.
 This can be triggered every day and then easily graphed in Google Spreadsheets.

 ## Usage